Skip to content

 Drag and drop an image here, or click to browse

 Ink coverage measures what percentage of a printed page is covered by ink.
-A standard business document typically has 5% coverage — mostly black text with white space.
+A standard business document typically has 5% coverage, mostly black text with white space.
 A full-color photo can reach 200–300% total coverage (combining all four CMYK channels).
-Understanding coverage helps you estimate printing costs and predict when cartridges will need replacing.
+Coverage data helps you estimate printing costs and predict when cartridges will need replacing.

 This tool analyzes your image pixel by pixel, converting each pixel to its CMYK equivalent and averaging the ink percentages across the entire image.
 It reports coverage for each channel (Cyan, Magenta, Yellow, Black) and a total coverage percentage.
 The cost estimate is based on typical ink costs per milliliter at the coverage levels detected.

-Keep in mind that actual ink usage depends on factors beyond pixel coverage: your printer's driver settings (draft vs. best quality), paper type (absorbent paper uses more ink), and the printer's internal ink management system (some printers use ink for periodic cleaning cycles).
+Actual ink usage depends on factors beyond pixel coverage: your printer's driver settings (draft vs. best quality), paper type (absorbent paper uses more ink), and the printer's internal ink management system (some printers use ink for periodic cleaning cycles).
 Treat the estimate as a useful guideline, not an exact prediction.
+If you notice uneven coverage in your printed output rather than a simple high or low usage pattern, the problem may be hardware-related — our streaky prints guide covers diagnosis and fixes.

 Was this page helpful?